 Water Heaters and Tankless Systems

-While Cobb County’s water is not hard in the traditional sense, sediment and biofilm accumulation in water heater tanks still occurs over time and warrants annual maintenance flushing.
-For tankless water heater owners, annual descaling of the heat exchanger remains manufacturer-specified required maintenance.
-Navien and most other manufacturers require annual service, and the chloramine chemistry in CCMWA’s water is a reason to follow this schedule consistently rather than skipping years.
+While Cobb County’s water is not hard, sediment accumulation in water heater tanks still occurs over time and warrants annual maintenance flushing.
+For tankless water heater owners, annual descaling of the heat exchanger is manufacturer-specified required maintenance — Navien and most other manufacturers require annual service to keep the warranty valid and the unit running efficiently.

 Fixtures, Aerators, and Taste

-Some Cobb County homeowners notice a chloramine taste or smell in their water, particularly when chloramine treatment levels are higher during certain seasons.
-Aerator clogging can also occur from biofilm or particulates rather than scale.
-A whole-home carbon filter addresses both of these issues effectively, removing chloramines and improving taste and odor at every tap without changing the water’s soft, low-mineral character.
+Some Cobb County homeowners notice a chlorine taste or smell in their water, particularly during certain seasons when free chlorine levels run higher in the distribution system.
+Aerators can also clog over time from particulates.
+A whole-home carbon filter addresses the taste-and-odor concern effectively, removing chlorine and improving water at every tap without changing the water’s soft, low-mineral character.

 Water Treatment Options for Cobb County Homes